 There’s also a decent-sized gym on-site for those looking to sweat a little while on holiday.

-The Black Rock Resort features both a lounge and a restaurant which are separated by a surge channel in the middle of the property.
-Currents is a 90 seat eatery with amazing sunset views.
+The Black Rock Resort features a lounge and a restaurant, separated by a surge channel in the middle of the property.
+Currents is a 90-seat eatery with amazing sunset views.
 The Big Beach Bar & Lounge overlooks nearby Big Beach.
-The menu at each is Westcoast and, on my visit, only the Currents menu was being offered.
+The menu at each is Westcoast, and, on my visit, only the Currents menu was being offered.
 As pandemic restrictions lift further, this should change.

 Parking

 Parking at the Black Rock Resort is free of charge and ample.
-There are two J1172 EV chargers free to use for registered guests.
+There are two J1172 EV chargers free for registered guests to use.

-Guestrooms at the Black Rock Resort are divided into four categories; Studio, One Bedroom, Two Bedroom Adjoining, and Premium.
+The Black Rock Resort guestrooms are divided into Studio, One Bedroom, Two Bedroom Adjoining, and Premium.

-On my visit, I stayed in a massive Two Bedroom Trail Suite.
-This room features a full kitchen, a separate living room with a pull out couch, fireplace, rain shower, soaker tub, heated tiles, and an expensive deck with amazing ocean views.
+On my visit, I stayed in a massive two-bedroom trail suite.
+This room features a full kitchen, a separate living room with a pullout couch, fireplace, rain shower, in-room jetted tub (in-room hot tubs are all the rage these days), heated tiles, and an expansive deck with amazing ocean views.

 Although the suite sleeps six, the extra space was welcome as both Erin and I worked out of this room for one day.
 We found plenty of space to take our calls and work comfortably.

-My morning routine over the three days was one of my favourite things about the hotel.
-No alarm clock, just the sound of waves, birds, and wind in the trees to wake me up.
-I then took advantage of the in-room Nespresso machine and made my way to the balcony with a book.
-Little reading was done as I found the end of my coffee cup without turning a page, instead, taking in the truly stunning scenery the hotel offers.
+My morning routine over the three days was one of my favorite things about the hotel.
+There was no alarm clock, just the sound of waves, birds, and wind in the trees to wake me up.
+I then took advantage of the in-room Nespresso machine and made my way to the balcony with a book and a Nanaimo Bar.
+Little reading was done as I found the end of my coffee cup without turning a page; instead, I took in the truly stunning scenery the hotel offers.

-Space, views, and nature more than makeup for some of the guestroom shortcomings.
+Space, views, and nature more than make up for some of the guestroom shortcomings.
 That said, there are some things to be aware of for your visit.
 For one, the rooms have no air conditioners.
-There is a portable fan and a cool ocean breeze however during a heatwave, air conditioning would be nice.
+There is a portable fan and a cool ocean breeze; however, air conditioning would be nice during a heatwave.

-That said, in normal “wet coast“ weather, the Black Rock Resort would be the cosiest place in Canada.
-Our waitress at Currents commented on the heat saying last year, she did not wear shorts once.
+That said, in normal “wet coast“ weather, the Black Rock Resort would be the coziest place in Canada.
+Our waitress at Currents commented on the heat, saying last year, she did not wear shorts once.
 Under normal circumstances, I envision curling up with a book and hot drink in front of the fireplace while watching the massive waves crash on the black rocks below.

 Another downfall was the room seemed a bit in disrepair.
-Cracks in the ceiling, stains on the carpet, and overall empty decor were a bit surprising to see.
+Cracks in the ceiling, stains on the carpet, and overall empty decor were surprising.
 Our bed was also dated.
-It was so worn in that we literally slept in separate crevices in the mattress.
+It was so worn that we literally slept in separate crevices in the mattress.

-Now, we are just coming out of a pandemic that wrecked the travel industry.
-Maintaining a place as large as the Black Rock Resort is no small feat so I expect better days ahead.
+We are just coming out of a pandemic that wrecked the travel industry.
+Maintaining a place as large as the Black Rock Resort is no small feat, so I expect better days ahead.

 What Is There To See and Do Near the Black Rock Resort?

-Although the Black rock resort is a destination of its own, there are several sites and activities within a short stroll or drive.
+Although the Black Rock resort is a destination of its own, several sites and activities are within a short stroll or drive.

 Wild Pacific Trail